Tuesday, 1 July 2025

 Four weeks later a much larger group gathered in the area near our house for three days of activities.
 On the Friday it was outdoor day, with a cycle & run up Col d'Ornon and/or Alpe d'Huez in the morning, and a hike, swim and puzzle at Lac de Buclet in the afternoon.

-On the Saturday we prepared our garden, and one of their close friends re-did the wedding ceremony, and Dorien and Lars exchanged their vows and rings.
+On the Saturday we prepared our garden, and one of their close friends re-enacted the wedding ceremony, and Dorien and Lars exchanged their vows and rings.
 This was followed by an informal dinner, and a party with live band at the nearby Goodwin Brewery, owned by one of our (former) village neighbours.
 And to finish things off we hosted a brunch on Sunday; by the time everybody left the 4 of us were exhausted, but very happy with how the whole wedding went: the weather was great, the guests mixed well, and food & drinks were to everybody's satisfaction.
 Dorien and Lars will not easily forget these few days!

 On top of all of this we had another wedding, of our nephew Jeroen, with his Hannah.
 In between the two weddings described above, the whole family drove over to Turnhout celebrating another great event!